109 Women & 45 Kids Rescued in Anti-Human Trafficking Operation

 Thankfully, there is a movement of churches who are addressing this issue.
 This fall, thousands of churches will be running a cinematic course for their leadership and men’s groups.

-The Conquer Series is a powerful 12-DVD process that has been used by over 700,000 men in over 75 countries to help them overcome their pornography addiction.
+The Conquer Series is a powerful 10-week small group study that has been used by over 1,000,000 men in more than 80 countries.

 It is teaching men how to retrain a brain that is hooked on porn.